Conus textile: Feeding habits

 C. textile is a carnivorous species, and uses a radula (a biological microscopic needle) to inject a conotoxin to kill its prey.
+Its venom contains the neurotoxin RPRFamide.
 C. textile eats snails.
 The proboscis, the tip of which holds the harpoon-like radular tooth, is capable of being extended to any part of its own shell.
 The living animal is a risk to any person handling it who has not taken proper care to protect exposed skin.
 Several human deaths have been attributed to this species.